 While the studio is a very safe place, we usually have one incident of theft at the start of every year.
 Please do not leave valuables unattended in the dressing rooms or lobby.
 Take them with you into your classes.
 Your instructor will let you know where you can put your things.
 We are not responsible for lost or stolen items.

-Office hours are posted on the sign in the front hallway and on the office door.
+Office hours are posted on the office door.
 They change throughout the year so if you really need to speak with Stacey please do not hesitate to call her or send her an email at email@example.com.
 Stacey does her best to be in the office but she also teaches full time in the studio and as such cannot always be contacted immediately.
 She will return emails as promptly as possible.
 We sometimes have other staff working in the office.
 They can take care of the majority of issues and generally know where to find Stacey if they don’t have all of the answers you need.

 Things can get busy so we try to keep the lines of communication open so that you always know what is going on.
 All of our correspondence is done by email and through our website.
 You will also receive regular emails keeping you informed of schedule changes, dates, and other important items.
 We promise not to email you unless it is important so please take the time to read the emails that we send and the information we post in the lobby.
 We are not responsible if you miss information that was sent to you.

 We have a small line of Harbour Dance Studios gear that includes T-Shirts, Jackets, bags, mugs, etc… We do orders twice per year and will send home a notice well in advance should you want to pick up any dance gear for say, Christmas or something…

 If you are joining Harbour Dance Studios from another school we will do our best to get you in a class that is appropriate to your skill level.
 Please understand that it is more appropriate to match skill than age so you may not be matched with other dancers your age initially.